milvus-io/milvus-docs/site/en/reference/mishards.md

    </ul>
    </div>

-4. Configure GPU resources.
+4. Configure the GPU resources.

    The use of GPU can effectively improve Milvus performance.
-In the following example, we allow write nodes to use GPU resources by setting `gpu.enabled=true` and prohibit read nodes from using GPU resources by setting `readonly.gpu.enabled=false`.
+In the following example, we allow write nodes to use GPU resources by setting `gpu.enabled=true` and prevent the read nodes from using GPU resources by setting `readonly.gpu.enabled=false`.

    ```bash
    $ helm install